for my business

 Fire-specific extras with Santam building insurance

-With 100 years of experience, Santam will help you ensure that your home cover matches its true building replacement value.
+With over 100 years of experience, Santam will help you ensure that your home cover matches its true building replacement value.
 Our building insurance automatically covers any fire extinguishing as well as any fire-fighting costs incurred and alternative accommodation if your house is damaged and not suitable to live in.

-If you need any help in working out the true value of your home structures and belongings, speak to your broker or use Santam’s handy building calculator tool.
+If you need any help in working out the true value of your home structures and belongings, speak to your intermediary or use Santam’s handy building calculator tool.
 If you want to switch to Santam, call us on 0860 444 444 for a free quote.
 Remember: if you’re an existing Santam client, you can add policies and make changes to your cover right here on the Santam client site.

 By clicking accept, you agree to this, as outlined in our cookies policy.